 This annotated list of picture books about friendship is an engaging way to teach children about what it means to be a good friend.

 Picture Books About Friendship

-With 35 picture books about friendship to choose from here, you’re sure to find several you love!
+35 soon to be 40 picture books about friendship to choose from here, you’re sure to find several you love!
 I’ve categorized these titles to help you narrow down to the very best ones for you.

 (Disclosure: Books and Giggles is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.
 All of the book links in this post are affiliate links)